 Juvenile hemochromatosis is an inherited condition that results from defects in a gene called HJV.
-Iron builds up earlier in life, and symptoms appear between the ages of 15 and 30 years.
+Iron builds up earlier in life, and symptoms appear between the ages of

 Symptoms include diabetes and problems with sexual development.
 Without treatment, it can be fatal.

 In newborns with neonatal hemochromatosis, iron can accumulate so fast in the liver that the infant is either stillborn or does not survive long after birth.
-Research suggests that the cause is not genetic.
-It may happen because the mother’s immune system produces antibodies that damage the fetal liver.
+Research

 The following risk factors may increase a person’s likelihood of having hemochromatosis:

 - Genetic factors: Having two copies of a faulty HFE gene is the main risk factor for hereditary hemochromatosis.
 The person inherits one copy of the mutated HFE gene from each parent.
 H refers to high, and FE means iron.